 Next, we have some of the features that are important to help parents enjoy the most stress-free experience possible.
 This means looking at aspects like the storage on offer and any extra features like cup holders.
 The design of these elements can turn a stroller into a much more convenient travel system.

 Unfortunately, there isn’t all that much to talk about here with either product.
-Let’s start by saying what the both lack.
+Let’s start by saying what they both lack.
 Neither of these strollers contains a cup holder.
 This is surprising in one way as this is such a common request.
 But, it would fit with the need for a compact and clean look.
 Then there is the fact that neither seat is machine washable.
 You have to wipe it down with a little soap and water if there is any dirt or mess.

-One thing that the Uppababy Cruz and Nuna Mixx do share is a large basket underneath the seat.
+One thing that the Uppababy Cruz and Nuna Mixx do share is a large basket underneath the toddler seat.
 This is larger than you might expect on the Uppababy Cruz and can hold 25lb.
 Therefore, it is ideal for parents that just want to throw all kinds of things in there and not worry about them.
 The Nuna Mixx does things differently with a compartmentalized storage system.
 This could be a better choice if you prefer to be a little more organized.